rtortori/ld-docker102/README.md

 *file1.txt* is already there as we are still using that layer for our image.

-To take back the transparent sheets analogy, if you apply correction fluid on upper layers to hide (remove) some data on the lower layers, you might not see that data when you see the layers stacked, however since yoy own all 'sheets', if you inspect them individually you will still access data.
+Let's return to the stack of transparent sheets analogy, if you apply correction fluid on upper layers to hide (remove) some data on the lower layers, you might not see that data when you see the layers stacked, however since you have access to all 'sheets', if you inspect them individually you will still access data.

-As this is a potential security flaw, as you might reuse layers that contain sensitive details like passwords, certificates, etc. It's best practice to not build such information on Docker layers.
+This could be a potential security flaw, as you might reuse layers that contain sensitive details like passwords, certificates, etc. It's best practice to not store such information on Docker layers.
 An example would be to pass data as environment variables.

 You can set environment variables very easily with the docker client.
 Here's an example: